yugeaaaaaaaaa/COMP2090SEF-Group-Project/README.md

 ### Contents of this project:
 task1: OOP-based application development(recruitment-system)

-task2: OOP-based application development with TF-IDF algorithm (recruitment-system)
+tsak2: Study report on TF-IDF algorithm for job matching

 ### Project Overview
 This project is a web-based recruitment system developed for COMP 2090SEF.
 It connects job seekers and recruiters, allowing: